theckman/cookbook-cronner/README.md

 (`node['cronner']['default_install_version']`), which takes the cronner version string (e.g., `0.4.2`) that you want to have installed.

-## LWRP Usage
+## Resource Usage
-The `cronner` cookbook provides an LWRP to install cron jobs that are monitored by `cronner`.
-This LWRP is a light wrapper around the stellar `cron_d` LWRP from the [cron](https://supermarket.chef.io/cookbooks/cron) cookbook.
-That means the `cronner` LWRP has all the same attributes available as the `cron_d` LWRP.
+The `cronner` cookbook provides a custom resource to install cron jobs that are monitored by `cronner`.
+This resource is a light wrapper around the stellar `cron_d` resource from the [cron](https://supermarket.chef.io/cookbooks/cron) cookbook.
+That means the `cronner` resource has all the same attributes available as the `cron_d` resource.
 For information on the `cron_d` resource please view the `Resource and Providers` section of the [cron cookbook's](https://supermarket.chef.io/cookbooks/cron) README.